Interest Rates, Mortgage Points, and Fees

 Paying Mortgage Points vs. a Higher Interest Rate

 Paying mortgage points for a lower interest rate is not advantageous in every situation.
+Sometimes, a point costs you more in the long run.
 Consider the following when deciding whether to pay more points or a higher interest rate.

 - Will you break even?
-In order to break even, a homeowner must stay in the home and continue making mortgage payments for a certain amount of time.
+To break even, a homeowner must stay in the home and continue making mortgage payments for a certain amount of time.
 Consider whether you will stay in the home long enough to benefit from the cost of buying the point.

 - Can you afford to pay mortgage points at closing?
 The more points you have, the more cash you will need at the real estate loan closing.
 Consider whether you have enough cash to pay for the points.